Chinese Marxist philosophy: Early 1970s

-In 1974, during the Criticize Lin, Criticize Confucius there were major historiographical debates about the relative merits of the Confucian and Legalist schools.
+In 1974, during the Criticize Lin, Criticize Confucius, there were major historiographical debates about the relative merits of the Confucian and Legalist schools.
 Legalism was interpreted as the progressive feudal ideology of the rising Qin against the decaying slave-holder ideology of Confucius.

+Deng Xiaoping

-In the post-Mao era there were major debates on the role that contradictions and alienation played within a Socialist society.
+In the post-Mao era, there were major debates on the role that contradictions and alienation played within a Socialist society.
 Deng Xiaoping personally intervened against the Marxist humanist trend in insisting that alienation was solely based on private property, and had no place in a socialist China.